sashahe/litiengine/REPORT.md

 ## Existing test cases relating to refactored code
 There are two test cases that test initialization of an ability and the effect of an ability on a different entity.
 The actual requirements that are tested are not documented.

-## The refactoring carried out (Not Done: Add description of UML diagram)
+## The refactoring carried out
-The reactoring effort can be seen by checking out issue/115
+The refactoring effort can be seen by checking out issue/115

 `git checkout issue/115`

+The refactoring itself is documented by the git log.

 Description of the [UML diagram](https://github.com/sashahe/litiengine/blob/issue/115/AbilitiesUML.png).

-## Test logs (Not Done: Add old/new coverage report over test cases)
+## Test logs

-Load the index.html file for the [Old Coverage Report](https://github.com/sashahe/litiengine/blob/issue/115/OldTestCoverage) in a browser.
+Load the index.html file for the [Pre-refactor logs](https://github.com/sashahe/litiengine/blob/presentation/PreRefactorCoverage) in a browser.

-Load the index.html file for the [New Coverage Report](https://github.com/sashahe/litiengine/blob/issue/115/NewTestCoverage) in a browser.
+Load the index.html file for the [After-refactor logs](https://github.com/sashahe/litiengine/blob/presentation/AfterRefactorCoverage) in a browser.

-The refactoring itself is documented by the git log.

 ## Effort spent